front-end-intermediate/session-2/readme.md

 }
 ```

-Use the ampersand to further nest the code:
+Use the ampersand to further nest the code (see the `.logo img` selector):

 ```css
 nav {